 The plaintiff is still required to prove by a preponderance of the evidence that the health care provider owed a duty to the decedent, breached the duty, did not follow the standard of care, and proximately caused damage to the decedent prior to death.

 No. Most states have a wrongful death act that creates a cause of action in favor of the decedent’s personal representative.
 This person can sue and be sued in the name of the deceased person just as if the person were still alive.

-A few states have “survival acts” which operate under the theory of preserving the claim vested in the decedent at the moment of death.
+A few states have “survival acts,” which operate under the theory of preserving the claim vested in the decedent at the moment of death.
 Unfortunately, these statutes only allow for claims by the decedent for pain and suffering.
 If the death was instantaneous, there is a presumption against the cause of action.

 Defending wrongful death claims can be very tricky and emotionally charged.
-Often the heirs take the stand and try to emotionally move the jury with the story of their loss.
+Often the heirs take the stand and try to move the jury with the story of their loss.

-Chapman Law Group is experienced in all forms of medical malpractice defense, including wrongful death claims.
-If you are facing a potential lawsuit involving wrongful death, medical malpractice, or anything related to health care, please feel free to call Chapman law Group.
-One of our experienced team members would be happy to talk with you.
-For over 30 years, Chapman Law Group has successfully defended hundreds of complicated medical malpractice claims with exceptional results.
-We understand the complexities of health care and work hard to defend your good name and the right to continue to practice your chosen profession.
+For 35 years, the healthcare lawyers at Chapman Law Group has successfully defended hundreds of complicated medical malpractice claims across Michigan and Florida with exceptional results.
+We understand the complexities of health care, and we work hard to defend your good name and your right to continue to practice your chosen profession.